Manage school pool use

 - Put away pool equipment when not in use as it can be a potential hazard if left lying around.
 Do not store pool equipment in the same area as the pool chemicals (to prevent students accessing hazardous chemicals).

-- Do not allow aquatic toys that are not designed for pool use (such as boogie boards).
+- Don't allow aquatic toys that aren't designed for pool use, such as boogie boards.

-- Manage water quality in compliance with current standards (see: Maintenance).
+- Manage water quality in compliance with current standards.
+Refer to our Maintain a school pool page.

 Develop rules for the safe use of your pool.